All You Need To Know About Leopard Geckos

 Like most reptiles, leopard geckos primarily feed on insects.
 These include crickets, silkworms, mealworms, waxworms, and super worms.

-• In the wild, leopard geckos are not blessed with the abundance of available food.
+• In the wild, leopard geckos are not blessed with abundant food.

 • Just like humans, fat leopard geckos are thought to be healthy ones so.
 In captivity, most pet owners of leopard geckos tend to overfeed their pets.
 However, this practice is incorrect.
 Often, this leads to obesity which thus results in the reduction of reproductive potential, possible organ failure, or worse, death.